Return To Handbook IndexRoss Crain's Resume

 The response equation is not rigorous and many exceptions are noted below.
 Mineral and fluid parameters are shown HERE.
 Shale properties are selected from the log in an obvious shale zone.

-PHIsc - Porosity From the Sonic Log (Wyllie Method)
+Porosity From the Sonic Log (Wyllie Method)

-Calculate sonic compaction correction
+alculate sonic compaction correction

 2: KCP = max (1, DTCSH / KS9)

-WHERE: KS9 = 100 for English units, 328 for Metric units
+Where: KS9 = 100 for English units, 328 for Metric units

 Calculate total sonic porosity